- Design studio I

 - Advanced professional practice

 The Master of Architectural Design programme prepares students for an international career in architecture, creating bridges between Eastern and Western culture.
 Understanding mobility as one of the core conditions of global modernity, the programme attracts international students preparing for a career related to China, as well as domestic students preparing for both national and international careers.
-The programme focuses on architectural design studio as well as on humanistic and technical modules in preparation of either professional practice or PhD-level studies.
+The programme focuses on architectural design studios as well as on humanistic and technical modules in preparation for both professional practice and PhD-level studies.

 This programme is made to deliver all the learning outcomes as defined by the Royal Institute of British Architects (RIBA) to qualify for RIBA part 2 validation, which is the second out of three stages in the formal educational process required to register as a professional architect in the United Kingdom.
 After successfully completing the first of two RIBA visits, RIBA part 2 Candidate Course Status has been awarded.
-The RIBA part 2 initial visit is scheduled for autumn 2017.
+The second RIBA visit is scheduled for November 2017.

 The programme offers an international perspective, while at the same time enabling students to address the demands of rapid modernisation in China.
 When you graduate from this programme, you will receive an international masters degree from the University of Liverpool that is recognised by the Chinese Ministry of Education.

 Why should I study Architectural Design at XJTLU?

 As China experiences unprecedented transformations as well as increasing professional, industrial and academic collaboration with international partners, this programme educates coming generations of architects who have the necessary cross-cultural awareness, social and environmental responsibility, creative and critical capability, technical competence and professional attitude to enable and to define ongoing and future transformations in the built environment domestically and internationally.
 Emphasising and engaging with the Chinese context and the local built environment, the programme is oriented towards the highest international standards and it attracts both domestic and international students and academic staff.